 The bottom cut is used for lower grades of leather which I’ll discuss later below.

 There is no official standard for grading leather.
 Most tanneries use their own proprietary systems of grading based on cosmetic imperfections - not quality.

-For example, Wickett & Craig use the following grades: standard, utility and special to describe the amount of blemishes and marks are on their hides.
+For example, Wickett & Craig use the following grades: standard, utility, and special to describe the number of blemishes and marks on their hides.

 These leather categories are used interchangeably throughout the industry by manufacturers and retailers alike.

 The leather grades are as follows (listed in order of quality):

 - Split Grain Leather (sometimes called "Genuine Leather")

 Take a look at this cross-section of a cowhide.
 You can see where each leather grade comes from when the cowhide is split.